vzornic/hikaru-interesting-analysis/README.md

-# Analysis of Hikaru Nakamura 2023 chess.com games and probability of cheating
+# [WIP] Analysis of Hikaru Nakamura 2023 chess.com games and probability of cheating

 Given the recent "accusations" made by former chess world champion Vladimir Kramnik I have decided to start an open source project which will deal with this matter.
 Note that I wrote "accusations" as GM Vladimir Kramnik never actually accussed GM Hikaru Nakamura but rather all he said